mrkkrp/markkarpov.art/essay/real-realism.md

 known, scarce, poorly understood, or about to disappear.
 For example, it is no coincidence that the impressionists were in love with the countryside and the peasant lifestyle.
 It was a natural response to industrialization.
-Many changes in today's world are rapid and drastic, they fit in a person's lifetime.
+Many changes in today's world are rapid and drastic; they fit within a person's lifetime.
 However, there are also those that are more fundamental, slower, and therefore may not be obvious.
 One such change might have been happening throughout the whole human history and it concerns our perception of